fangwei123456/Parametric-Leaky-Integrate-and-Fire-Spiking-Neuron/README.md

 ## Running codes

-Here are the origin running for accuracy-B:
+Here are the origin running codes for accuracy-B:

 | Dataset       | Running codes                                                |
 | ------------- | ------------------------------------------------------------ |